A Few Winning Synopses

 villain ruin her life, nor would she die, she kisses the statue to seal

-story, but she finds it hard to deny.
+but she finds it hard to deny.
 The killer is Karl.
-In 1070 AD, he
+In 1070 AD, he killed

-killed her and her husband, Baron, froze to stone in his grief.
-Every
+her and her husband, Baron, froze to stone in his grief.
+Every hundred

-hundred years, his second in command, Geoffrey, tried to reunite them so
+years, his second in command, Geoffrey, tried to reunite them so she could

-they go to a hotel and she calls the police.
-Afraid they will accuse her,
+go to a hotel and she calls the police.
+Afraid they will accuse her, not

-not believing in a serial killer that’s killed her nine times, or a man
+believing in a serial killer that’s killed her nine times, or a man who’s

-who’s lived nearly a thousand years, or a man who was a statue, she keeps
+lived nearly a thousand years, or a man who was a statue, she keeps it

 She doesn’t really believe Baron’s story, despite her own gifts, and